-The Company has a share option scheme known as the Uni-Asia Share Option Scheme (the "Scheme") which is administered by the RC.
-There were no options granted during FY2014 to subscribe for unissued shares of the Company.
-No shares were issued during FY2014 by virtue of the exercise of options to take up unissued shares of the Company.
-There were no unissued shares of the Company under option at the end FY2014.
+The Company has two share schemes known as the Uni-Asia Share Option Scheme (the "Scheme") and the Uni-Asia Performance Share Plan (the "PSP").

+The Scheme is administered by the RC.

+There were no options granted pursuant to the Scheme since the commencement of the Scheme to the end of FY2015 to acquire shares of the Company.
+No shares were issued or transferred, as the case may be, during FY2015 by virtue of the exercise of options granted pursuant to the Scheme to acquire shares of the Company.
+There were no shares of the Company under option pursuant to the Scheme at the end of FY2015.